Royal Borough of Windsor and Maidenhead: History

+The two Eton districts had been in Buckinghamshire prior to the reforms.
+The new district was named 'Windsor and Maidenhead' after its two largest towns.
+The district was also given the additional honorific title of royal borough, which had previously been held by the municipal borough of New Windsor.

+From 1974 until 1998 the council was a lower-tier authority, with Berkshire County Council providing county-level services.
+The county council was abolished in 1998 and the Royal Borough of Windsor and Maidenhead took on county-level services, making it a unitary authority.
+Berkshire continues to legally exist as a ceremonial county and a non-metropolitan county, albeit without a county council.

 River Thames

 The borough straddles the River Thames.
 Approximately half of its flow through the borough has a bypass and seasonally-variable flood relief channel, the Jubilee River.
 Further flood relief channels are planned for the reaches below the Borough to benefit many other settlements including Datchet and Wraysbury in the borough which were the settlements most widely affected by the UK storms of January-February 2014.

 Towns and villages

-The Royal Borough of Windsor and Maidenhead contains the following towns and villages:
+The borough contains the following towns and villages:

-Politics
+Governance

+Since 1998, the council has been a unitary authority, providing both district-level and county-level functions.
+It is based at Maidenhead Town Hall.
+Much of the borough is covered by civil parishes, which form an additional tier of local government for their areas, although the two largest towns of Maidenhead and Windsor are unparished.

 Westminster

-The Royal Borough is represented at Westminster by two members of parliament of the Conservative Party: Adam Afriyie (for Windsor) and Theresa May (for Maidenhead).
-Maidenhead has been held by the Conservative Party since its creation in 1997.
+The Royal Borough is represented at Westminster by two members of parliament: Jack Rankin of the Conservative Party (for Windsor) and Joshua Reynolds of the Liberal Democrats (for Maidenhead).
+Maidenhead was held by the Conservative Party since its creation in 1997 until 2024.
 Windsor has been held by the same party since 1874 with varying representation from its 1484 creation including more than 350 initial years with two MPs.
-Small parts of wards of other seats, notably the Slough unitary area and Wokingham have intermittently been included in each seat to prevent malapportionment which is a definition of boundaries which causes any MP to serve a significantly different number of potential voters (electors) than the others.
+Small parts of other districts, notably Slough and Wokingham have intermittently been included in each constituency to prevent malapportionment which is a definition of boundaries which causes any MP to serve a significantly different number of potential voters (electors) than the others.

 The irregular, elongated shape of the Windsor seat being the south-east half of the Borough has been criticised by academics who noted the net changes which the Heath administration led through Parliament in 1972, implemented in 1974, intensified difference.
 They frequently grouped right-leaning suburban areas within urban historic centres and more modern, urban left-leaning areas such as the bulk of Slough.
 This ostensibly amounted to nationwide gerrymandering or homogenisation to install a greater number safe seats at the expense of marginal seats however also reflected the majority of social associations of people in each area.